What CISOs Get Wrong About Automation (And How to Fix It)

 Start with use cases, not tools

 Automation should solve specific problems.
-Begin with high-frequency pain points — repetitive triage steps, alert enrichment, or routing logic, and automate from there.
+Begin with high-frequency pain points like repetitive triage steps, alert enrichment, or routing logic, and automate from there.
 This avoids the trap of building workflows that look impressive but solve nothing.

 Focus on investigation and triage first